Create a Dataset from any Data Source

 1. Access Admin > Datasets

-At the bottom of the page click [+ New dataset].
+Below the grid, click [+ New dataset].

 2. [Info tab] Define the basics